Martha Bancroft Johnson

 Ranee Ramaswamy, Veena Deo, Mithu Mukherjee-Schwartz, Santwana Dasgupta: Hand that Holds the String

-• Dipped in Love, Playwright; Japanese translation by Momoko Tanno, co-produced in Tokyo by KinderSpace Theater and Full Circle theater, September 2019, directed by Kazuki Haraka
+• Dipped in Love, Playwright; Japanese translation by Momoko Tanno, co-produced in Tokyo by KinderSpace Theater and Full Circle theater, directed by Kazuki Harada, 2019

-• Theater a Sacred Passage, Co-writer and dramaturg, produced by Full Circle Theater, 2015
+• Theater a Sacred Passage, Co-writer, Dramaturg, produced by Full Circle Theater, 2015

-• Dancing with Demons, Co-writer/Performer, with Iris Shiraishi; staged reading presented by Mu Performing Arts, Dreamland Arts, 2009 New Eyes Festival, exploring personal demons holding women back in the professional theater world.
+• Dancing with Demons, Co-writer/Performer, with Iris Shiraishi; staged reading presented by Mu Performing Arts, Dreamland Arts, New Eyes Festival, exploring personal demons holding women back in the professional theater world, 2009

-• Dipped in Love, Playwright; produced by Mu Performing Arts at Mixed Blood Theater for the New Directions Festival, 2007; and subsequently for the Minnesota Fringe Festival, 2008; directed by Jennifer Weir
+• Dipped in Love, Playwright; directed by Jennifer Weir, produced by Mu Performing Arts at Mixed Blood Theater for the New Directions Festival, 2007; and subsequently for the Minnesota Fringe Festival, 2008

-• Floating Mothers, Co-writer/Performer; produced at The Playwrights’ Center, with Darcey Engen, based on our personal narratives as mothers, 2005
+• Floating Mothers, Co-writer/Performer; independently produced at The Playwrights’ Center, with Darcey Engen, based on personal narratives as mothers, 2002

-• The Hand that Holds the String, Co-creator, dramaturg; by Ranee Ramaswamy, Mithu Mukherjee-Schwartz, Veena Deo, and Santwana DasGupta; co-produced by Mu Performing Arts, 1997
+• The Hand that Holds the String, Co-creator, Dramaturg; written and performed by Ranee Ramaswamy, Mithu Mukherjee-Schwartz, Veena Deo, and Santwana DasGupta; Produced by Mu Performing Arts, 1997

-• World of Glass, co-conceiver, co-artistic director; an adaptation of Spenser's Faerie Queene, Southern Theatre; choreographed by Ranee Ramaswamy, 1994
+• World of Glass, Performer (Britomart); Co-conceiver; Co-artistic director; independently produced; an adaptation of Spenser's Faerie Queene, by Alexandra Cromwell, Southern Theatre; choreographed by Ranee Ramaswamy, 1994

-• A Journey to the Well, a collaboration with poet Robert Bly, dramaturg, Landmark Center and Hennepin Center for the Arts, 21st Street Players, 1984
+• A Journey to the Well, Performer; (Queen, Evil Sister); Dramaturg; an original theater piece created for 21st Street Players by poet Robert Bly, Landmark Center and Hennepin Center for the Arts, 21st Street Players, 1984

 • Classic plays by Aeschylus, Sophocles, Kalidasa, Shakespeare, Calderon, Corneille, Moliere, Chekhov, Ibsen, and Garcia Lorca